 Diagnosing Alzheimer’s disease is far from a science.
 Confirmation requires an autopsy and most families never have autopsies conducted.
 Most hospitals don’t recommend one because they can expose equipment, facilities, staff and patients to an unstoppable pathogen.

 An Alzheimer’s disease diagnosis is more of a process of elimination based upon symptoms and personal history.
 The diagnosis essentially is conducted with the flip of a coin.
 Once the doctors conclude that there is no other explanation, including malnutrition, heart disease and cancer, most doctors diagnose the condition as Alzheimer’s disease, while the more educated physicians might diagnose the more severe forms as Creutzfeldt-Jakob disease (CJD).
-Most doctors can’t tell the difference and in reality, there is no significant difference between any form of prion disease.
+Most doctors can’t tell the difference.

 Because of this imprecise diagnostic process, and because both Alzheimer’s and CJD are essentially the same disease, caregivers, family members and others who are in contact with patients with either diagnosis, must be very cautious.
-Patients are contagious via blood, saliva, urine, feces, mucas and cell tissue.
+Patients are contagious via skin, blood, saliva, urine, feces, mucus and cell tissue.

 Items such as drinking glasses, forks, spoons should not be shared because they cannot be sterilized.
-Many other protocols demand reform at homes, hospitals, hospices and other environments where patients (even those not yet diagnosed who appear perfectly healthy) can spread the unstoppable pathogen behind the disease called a prion (PREE-on).
+Many other protocols demand reform at homes, hospitals, hospices and other environments where patients (even those not yet diagnosed who appear perfectly healthy) can spread the unstoppable prion pathogen.

 When our family members die of supposed Alzheimer’s disease or CJD, we should all demand an autopsy.
 Under ordinary circumstances, most prion diseases go undiagnosed.
 Autopsies are rarely conducted on CJD and dementia victims because families don’t want to incur the expense and doctors and most regulators have no incentive to recommend one.